pawl/awesome-etl/README.md

 ## Workflow Management/Engines
 * [Airflow](https://github.com/airbnb/airflow) - "Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed."
 * [Azkaban](https://azkaban.github.io/) - "a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows."
+* [d6tflow](https://github.com/d6t/d6tflow) - "quickly build highly effective data science workflows.
+It is built on top of workflow manager luigi but unlike luigi it is optimized for data science workflows."
 * [Dray.it](http://dray.it/) - "Docker workflow engine.
 Allows users to separate a workflow into discrete steps each to be handled by a single container."
 * [Luigi](https://github.com/spotify/luigi) - "a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in."
 * [Pinball](https://github.com/pinterest/pinball) - "a scalable workflow management platform developed at Pinterest.
 It is built based on layered approach."